Alfresco/docs-alfresco/transformation-engine/latest/install/msi.md

 ## Install with MSI

 > **Note:** When upgrading the Document Transformation Engine, the previous installation must be uninstalled first.
+>
-If your old version of the Document Transformation Engine is earlier than 1.3.1, use the Control Panel **Uninstall a program** option to remove the old version, and then manually remove the Document Transformation Engine directory.
+> * If your old version is earlier than 1.3.1, use the Control Panel **Uninstall a program** option to remove the old version, and then manually remove the Document Transformation Engine directory.
 By default, the Document Transformation Engine directory is `C:\Program Files (x86)\Transformation Engine\`.
-If your old version of the Document Transformation Engine is 1.3.1 or later, the new Document Transformation Engine MSI prompts you to uninstall the previous version.
+> * If your old version is 1.3.1 or later, the new Document Transformation Engine MSI prompts you to uninstall the previous version.
 When the uninstall is complete, you can run the MSI package again to install the new version.
 There is no need to manually remove anything.

 1. Download `alfresco-document-transformation-engine-server-2.3.0.msi` from the [Alfresco Support Portal](http://support.alfresco.com){:target="_blank"}.